anandkanav92/NOTES/papers/review-gan.md

 # Specific Research Questions

 1. Which of the many GAN algorithm outperform others(If any)?
-2. FID is proven to be unaffected by noise.
-Is FID robust enough to handle mode dropping
+2. Is FID robust  to be used as  a model  ?
-3. If beginning choir singers engage in an 8-week sight reading instructional period using no technology, is there a significant increase in their sight-reading skill?
+3.
 4. Is there a significant difference in the sight-reading skills gained by beginning choir students in a technology instructional period versus a no technology instructional period?
 5. Is there a significant difference in the sight-reading skills gained by students with previous choral experience or applied music instruction during an instructional period versus students without a prior background in music?